sam1360/RPI_Bluetooth_Morse_Code/README.txt

                               sudo apt-get update

+In order to utilize GPIO functionality on the Raspberry Pi, the wiringPi library is used.
+WiringPi is not available on apt-get, but can be acquired using `git` and the following commands:

+                   git clone git://git.drogon.net/wiringPi
+                                 cd wiringPi
+                                   ./build

-Before compiling, also make sure that `gcc` and `make` are installed.
-Both of these programs come with Raspbian out of the box, but the following commands can be used to verify this:
+Before compiling, make sure that `gcc` and `make` are installed.
+Both of these programs come with Raspbian out of the box, but the following commands can be used to verify that they are still there:

                                 gcc --version
                                 make --version